 If you're registering because you have permanent sight impairment, include:

-- a completed Doctor or Nurse Practitioner’s Certification form (PDF) (or step 5 of the paper registration form), or
+- A completed Doctor or Nurse Practitioner’s Certification form (PDF) (step 5 of the registration form), or

-- that you get a 100% disability pension from active service in any war while in Her Majesty’s forces, and
+- That you get a 100% disability pension through active service in any war while in Her Majesty’s forces, and

 If you’re registering because you get disability assistance or a supplement from the Ministry of Social Development and Poverty Reduction (SDPR), include a Release of Information form (PDF) signed by an authorized representative of SDPR that shows that you get disability assistance or a supplement.